Atlantic Illumination Entertainment Lighting

 Preliminary

-Over my career I have built up kits of various types with a
+Over my career I have devised various kits with a wide selection

-Trial and error has seen me change the kits and their contents
+has seen me change cases and contents continually as I became

-regarding what to take to gigs.
-I hope this will remove frustration
+I hope this will remove frustration and disappointment for less

-Consider this a shortcut to professionalism.
-Even for long-timers,
+experienced newbies.
+See this as a shortcut to professionalism.

 Number of Kits

-Many techs will want to have an all-in-one kit, but I prefer separates so that I may pick and choose what to take with me depending on the gig type and the duties I expect to perform.
-I also find that an all-in-one kit is too cluttered, and if comprehensive, will be excessively large and likely heavy as well.
+Many techs will want to have an all-in-one kit, or perhaps a few kits that combine purposes.
+However, I prefer separates so that I may pick and choose what to take with me depending on the gig type and the duties I expect to perform.
+For myself an all-in-one kit is too cluttered, and if comprehensive, will be excessively large and heavy, as well.

 Consolidation

-Regardless, you may wish to consolidate at least some of the separate kits discussed on this webpage into fewer ones, so feel free to combine and mix & match as desired.
+Regardless, you may be one of those that wish to consolidate at least some of the separate kits discussed on this webpage into fewer ones, so feel free to combine and/or mix & match as desired.
 Your criterion should be how big and heavy you will permit one kit to become.
 At the minimum though, one should have distinct front-of-house and on-stage kits to save running back & forth between the two locations.

-To preserve organisation when using fewer kits, make separate compartments or employ individual internal containers for each item category.
-As will be seen, the separate compartments/containers idea is a good strategy anyway, even when having separate kits for everything.
+To preserve organisation when using fewer kits, make separate compartments or employ individual internal containers for grouping similar items.
+As will be seen, the separate compartments/containers idea is a good strategy anyway, even when having a distinct kit for each category.

 A categorised and organised kit is a pleasure with which to